ricardodemauro/UniversalAppsAdventureWorks/README.md

 # UniversalAppsAdventureWorks
 AdventureWorks app store build on top of Universal Apps

-⦁	Inicialização do aplicativo através do arquivo “App.xaml.cs” ⦁	Leitura de arquivos através das APIs do Windows 8
-⦁	Criação de páginas a partir do “zero”
+Reading files through Windows APIs

-⦁	Utilização do padrão MVVM (Models, Views e ViewModels) ⦁	XAML e principais controles visuais (Grid, Hub, GridView, FlipView, Button, TextBlock, Image) ⦁	Utilização do mecanismo de binding
+Using the MVVM pattern (Models, Views and ViewModels)

+XAML and main visual controls (Grid, Hub, GridView, FlipView, Button, TextBlock, Image)

-⦁	Utilização de comandos (commands)
-⦁	Implementação do contrato de compartilhamento (Share) ⦁	Implementação do contrato de busca (Search)
-⦁	Alteração do manifesto do aplicativo (declarações)
+Using the binding mechanism

+Using commands

+Implementation of the sharing agreement (Share)

+Implementation of the search contract (Search)